theamar961/POS-tagging/README.md

 ## Part-of-Speech Tagging

+As part of a University Assignment, I was tasked to build a probabilistic model to assign POS tags to words in a given sentence.
+Word accuracy and Sentence accuracy were the two parameters that were used in order to evaluate how good the model was.
+Please use this only as a reference, using my code for academic purposes may result in hefty plagarism issues.

 A basic problems in Natural Language Processing is part-of-speech tagging, in which the goal is to mark every word in a sentence with its part of speech.

 Part of speech tagging is prime, and there are multiple ways to tag words in a given sentence to its correspoding tag.
 To solve this age-old problem, I have implemented three different techniques to do the task.
 The three methods showcase different probabilistic methods, that build-up on one another.